Rad-io

 In my art I combine the formal simplicity of highly abstracted and stylized forms with the complexity of textures, layers and patterns, to create a visual dance that can be experienced at different depths.

-When working on design projects everything has to be planned, controlled and structured, in contrast when I paint I tend to explore languages that are more raw and expressive, scratching paint, smearing, pouring...
+In contrast, when working on design projects everything has to be planned, controlled and structured, therefore when I paint I tend to explore languages that are more raw and expressive: pouring, smearing, scratching paint, ...

 As much as I enjoy painting I'm also naturally drawn to three-dimensional work, which often creates opportunities for collaborative projects and/or interactive pieces